What is the Stockton Chorale?

 The Chorale strives to perform a balance of choral music including sacred, secular, classical, folk, spiritual and popular music.Last season’s examples include: Messiah with chamber orchestra, the annual Holiday Pops concert with the Stockton Symphony, Dave Brubeck’s Pange Lingua with the Brubeck Institute Quintet, and Ramirez’s Misa Criolla.

 The Chorale’s season begins the first Tuesday after Labor Day weekend.
 Formal rehearsals are held weekly on Tuesday nights from 7:00 to 9:30.
 The season ends in mid May.
 Normally the large Chorale presents three to five subscription concerts per season, plus one or two with the Stockton Symphony.

 A working Board of Directors, consisting of both singers and community members, has the ultimate responsibility for managing the activities and affairs of the Chorale.
 The President acts as chief executive of the organization and is assisted by five standing committees.
-Currently the Board employs six part-time positions: the conductor/artistic director, general manager, assistant conductor (who currently serves as the conductor of the Master Chorale), the Stockton Youth Chorale conductor, and three accompanists.
+Currently the Board employs a number of part-time positions, including the artistic director, business manager, assistant conductor, conductor for the Youth Chorale and the other affiliated choruses, and three accompanists.
 Currently the Chorale operates with a budget of approximately $100,000.

 |The Stockton Chorale, P. O. Box 7711, Stockton, California 95267-0711